 L.5.4.3 Symmetric secret keys

 Symmetric secret keys are 16-byte, 24-byte or 32-byte AES keys used for symmetric key mutual authentication.
 Two secret keys, KENC and KMAC, are shared by the secure element and its host, and can be diversified, for example by using the secure element serial number.
 Mutual authentication consists of each entity proving that it possesses the two keys to the other entity.
+A symmetric key can optionally be protected by a ratification counter.
+There may be multiple key pairs (KENC, KMAC) in an ASE.
+They shall be created together and initialized during the personalization phase.

 L.5.4.4 Public keys

-RSA and ECC public keys are associated with private keys in a key pair.
+RSA and ECC public keys are associated with private keys in a key pair sharing a common one byte identifier, KID.
+These Data objects shall be created during the personalization phase.
 These could be used for mutual authentication or to verify a signature or certificate.
 RSA Public Keys can also be used to encrypt sensitive data, while ECC Public Keys can be used to derive a symmetric shared key (ZZ) to be used to encrypt data.

+The process to create a key pair is as follows:

+Create an Asymmetric Key Header during the personalization phase, e.g. through a PUT DATA – Asymmetric Key Header command.
+This initializes a key container waith at least a public portion and optionally a private portion.

+Initialize the private portion using the PUT DATA – Private key command.
+If this is not done first, only the public element of the key pair will be stored in the ASE.

+Initialize the private portion using the PUT DATA – Public key command.

 The following RSA and ECC public keys are always stored as data objects: